-The question you are probably now asking yourself is: Can my business really afford such a sophisticated software?
+The question you are probably now asking yourself is: Even if Dynamics 365 is perfect for SMEs, can my business really afford such a sophisticated software?
 So, let’s talk numbers!

 Purchased individually, each application is priced differently.
-Dynamics 365 for Talent being the most affordable, starting at $40 per user per month.
+Dynamics 365 Human Resources being the most affordable, starting at $40 per user per month.

 The Customer Engagement Plan, which includes Sales, Customer Service, Project Service Automation, Field Service and Marketing, stands at $115. proMX, however, offers this bundle for only $59.
 Contact our sales team to learn more.